Emmeline Louisa Wetherall (1872-1932) and Albert Robert Woods (1872-1917).

 He was rescued by his colleague, William Gotts, who risked his own life by throwing off the main belt to stop the machinery.
 He then called a doctor and Albert was taken to hospital.
 There it was found that Albert had a dislocated shoulder and several broken ribs.
 The house surgeon told the coroner that Albert had got on well for a couple of days and seemed likely to recover but then developed pneumonia caused by fractured ribs penetrating his lungs.
 His heart had also been displaced when he got caught in the shafting.

-Emmeline lived until 1932, dying of breast cancer at the White Horse in Leiston, Suffolk, which the family managed.
+Emmeline lived until 1932, dying of breast cancer in Leiston, Suffolk.
 She was buried on 12 July back in Great Yarmouth.

 Emmeline and Albert had three children – Albert, Winifred and Leslie.
 Leslie recorded his memories of the family and his life in 1999, which his descendants were generous enough to share with me.

 - Albert Reginald Woods (1896-1970).
 Albert was born in Great Yarmouth.
 His brother Leslie said Albert, also known as Reg, was regarded as the black sheep of the family and that some unknown misdemeanour had resulted in the family sending him to Canada.
-Shipping records show him arriving in Quebec on 7 October 1914, described as a clerk but heading to a farm in Saskatchewan.
-The 1916 census listed him lodging as a farm labourer with the Wigg family in the town of Battleford, while the 1921 census had an Albert R Woods in Prince Albert City in Saskatchewan, working as a salesman.
-Leslie believes he married in Canada, had a child called John and divorced before returning to England.
-A Canada / USA Border Crossing document from 1926 mentions a wife called Ella in Prince Albert City.
-After his father’s death, Leslie recalls Albert persuaded his mother to sell the family home in Great Yarmouth and take the White Horse Hotel in Leiston, Suffolk.
-Emmeline and Winifred followed him but it’s believed the business wasn’t a success.
-The 1939 Register shows him working as a hotel manager in Monmouthshire and his death was registered in the county in 1970.
+Shipping records showed him arriving in Quebec on 7 October 1914, described as a clerk but heading to a farm in Saskatchewan.
+The 1916 Census listed him lodging as a farm labourer with the Wigg family in the town of Battleford, while the 1921 Census had an Albert R Woods in Prince Albert City in Saskatchewan, working as a salesman.
+Leslie believed he married in Canada, had a child called John and divorced before returning to England, and a Canada / USA Border Crossing document from 1926 did mention a wife called Ella.
+After his father’s death, Leslie recalled that Albert persuaded his mother to sell the family home in Great Yarmouth and take the White Horse Hotel in Leiston, Suffolk – although I’ve yet to find proof of this.
+Leslie said Emmeline and Winifred followed him but he believed the business wasn’t a success.
+The 1939 Register showed an Albert Woods working as a hotel manager in Monmouthshire and his death was registered in the county in 1970.
+The death certificate noted his wife was called Mary Elizabeth Woods.